Rain rain go away ... fresh weather warnings for drenched region

 “All of those areas that have already had significant rainfall [are] in the line for some more.”

-The region is still drenched from persistent rain, which caused flooding and triggered slips, particularly, in the Eastern Bay of Plenty last week.
+The region is still drenched from persistent rain, which caused flooding and triggered slips, particularly, in the Eastern Bay of Plenty.

+A slip came down on Gorge Rd on Ohope Hill on Sunday night.
+Footage showed the slip covering both lanes.

 Several slips were reported including one that smashed into a retired couple’s home on the outskirts of Tāneatua.